-${\bf NOTE}$ Flags take precedence over environmental variables.
+${f NOTE}$ Flags take precedence over environmental variables.

 Name Description EXCLUDE_OS_TRUST Exclude CA certs from OS default trust store.
-GENERATE_BASH_COMPLETION If set, will allow pgo to leverage "bash completion" to help complete commands as they are typed.
 PGO_APISERVER_URL The URL for the PostgreSQL Operator apiserver that will process the request from the pgo client.
-Note the PGO_CA_CERT The CA certificate file path for authenticating to the PostgreSQL Operator apiserver.
+Note that the U PGO_CA_CERT The CA certificate file path for authenticating to the PostgreSQL Operator apiserver.
 PGO_CLIENT_CERT The client certificate file path for authenticating to the PostgreSQL Operator apiserver.
 PGO_CLIENT_KEY The client key file path for authenticating to the PostgreSQL Operator apiserver.
 PGO_NAMESPACE The namespace to execute the pgo command in.
 This is required for most pgo commands.
-PGOUSER The path to the pgouser file.
+PGOUSER The path to the prouser file.
 Will be ignored if either PGOUSERNAME or PGOUSERPASS are set.
 PGOUSERNAME The username (role) used for auth on the operator apiserver.
 Requires that PGOUSERPASS be set.

-The password for used for auth on the operator apiserver.
+PGOUSERPASS The password for used for auth on the operator apiserver.
 Requires that PGOUSERNAME be set.